StarRocks/starrocks/docs/administration/Profiling.md

 ## Table Type Selection

-StarRocks supports four table types: Duplicate Key table, Aggragate table, Unique Key table, and Primary Key table.
+StarRocks supports four table types: Duplicate Key table, Aggregate table, Unique Key table, and Primary Key table.
 All of them are sorted by KEY.

 - `AGGREGATE KEY`: When records with the same AGGREGATE KEY is loaded into StarRocks, the old and new records are aggregated.
 Currently, aggregate tables supports the following aggregate functions: SUM, MIN, MAX, and REPLACE.
 Aggregate tables support aggregating data in advance, facilitating business statements and multi-dimensional analyses.
 - `DUPLICATE KEY`: You only need to specify the sort key for a DUPLICATE KEY table.
 Records with the same DUPLICATE KEY exist at the same time.
 It is suitable for analyses that do not involve aggregating data in advance.